Analysis | Hours after they are completely debunked, Trump repeats false claims about fraud in Georgia

 I chose a real estate example here because it seems likely to have some universality.
 I also chose it because what we’re really talking about is one particular real estate titan’s response to the results of last year’s presidential election in Georgia.

 Those claims were not only broadly wrong, they were known to be wrong by anyone paying relatively close attention to things.
-Trump was presenting to the state of Georgia assertions which the state, and Raffensperger’s team in particular, had already publicly dismissed, hoping, it seems, that simply by dumping all of this in the secretary’s lap, he might consider Trump’s demand that Georgia scrape together just enough votes to hand Trump a win.
+Trump was presenting to the state of Georgia assertions that the state, and Raffensperger’s team in particular, had already publicly dismissed, hoping, it seems, that simply by dumping all of this in the secretary’s lap, he might consider Trump’s demand that Georgia scrape together just enough votes to hand Trump a win.

 But, look.
 There’s a lot going on in the world, and it is at least theoretically possible that a casual observer might not have completed due diligence on some of the theories floating out there.
 Trump should not be granted this particular benefit of the doubt, of course, but, just for the sake of argument, let’s give it to him.